 Permit-holders only Friday, Saturday and Sunday from 8 a.m. to sunset.

 Hours (October - March):

-Permitted on leash no longer than 6' in length.
+Permitted on leash.
 License required.

 Tolay Lake Regional Park Trails